Snowdar/asv-subtools/README.md

 ## Feedback
 + If you find bugs or have some questions, please create a github issue in this repository to let everyone knows it, so that a good solution could be contributed.
 + If you want to ask some questions, just send e-mail to 1017549629@qq.com (Fuchuan Tong) or snowdar@qq.com (Snowdar) for SRE answers and xmulizheng@stu.xmu.edu.cn for LID answers.
 In general, we will reply you in our free time.
++ If you want to join the WeChat group of asv-subtools, please pay attention to the official accounts, XMUSPEECH, and reply "join group" + your institution/university + your name.

 ## Acknowledgement
 + Thanks to everyone who contribute their time, ideas and codes to ASV-Subtools.
 + Thanks to [XMU Speech Lab](https://speech.xmu.edu.cn/) providing machine and GPU.
 + Thanks to the excelent projects: [Kaldi](http://www.kaldi-asr.org/), [Pytorch](https://pytorch.org/), [Kaldi I/O](https://github.com/vesis84/kaldi-io-for-python), [Numpy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Horovod](https://github.com/horovod/horovod), [Progressbar2](https://github.com/WoLpH/python-progressbar), [Matplotlib](https://matplotlib.org/index.html), [Prefetch Generator](https://github.com/justheuristic/prefetch_generator), [Thop](https://github.com/Lyken17/pytorch-OpCounter), [GPU Manager](https://github.com/QuantumLiu/tf_gpu_manager), etc.